Destinations » Asia » Far East »

 Religion: Buddhist Lamaism

-Shockingly, little has changed Mongol culture over the past thousand years.
-Buddhism
+Shockingly, little has changed the Mongol culture over the past thousand years,

 What has changed in recent times is the introduction of technology and infrastructure

-as many former nomads are now settling as urbanization is occurring.
-Roads and transportation
+as many former nomads are now settling and urbanization is occurring.
+Roads and

-are easily accessible and the cities are growing at the expense of rural life.
-The
+transportation are easily accessible and the cities are growing at the expense of

 mentality has been introduced.